 - 2 tsp capers

-- 2 Tbsp thinly sliced red onion soaked in cold water or dressing for milder
+- 2 Tbsp thinly sliced red onion marinate in dressing or add fresh to salad

 - salt and pepper

 - Combine dressing ingredients and shake well in a container.
 Chill.
-Onions can be added at this time or pre soaked in cold water to make them less pungent.
+Onions can be added at this time or added later to salad without marinating.

 - Place eggs in pan and cover with cold water.
 Bring to a boil.
 Remove from heat and let sit covered for 13-17 minutes depending on desired yolk consistency.
 13 minutes will give slightly softer yolks and 17 will be fully cooked.
 Drain and cool in ice water.

-- Scrub potatoes.
-Rinse beans, cut in half and remove stems.
+- Scrub potatoes and rinse beans.
+Cut potatoes if necessary into bike sized chunks.
+Cut beans in half and remove stems.
 Boil potatoes until just fork tender, adding beans for last 2 minutes.
 Drain well.
 Add about 2 Tbsp of dressing and toss.
 Refrigerate for at least 1 hour.

 - Rinse, drain and dry greens well.
 Arrange on 2 large plates.